softmoth/zsh-prompt-newt/README.md

 10. Blue
 11. Magenta
 12. Cyan
+13. Black
+14. White

-Since the *mono* style specifies 4 colors, the following will change the Alert colors to pale yellow on a hot pink background:
+Since the *forest* style specifies 4 colors, the following will change the Alert (colors 5 & 6) to pale yellow on a hot pink
+background:

-    prompt newt mono 161 227
+    prompt newt forest 161 227

 Segments
 --------